 Procrastinating or neglecting responsibilities

 Are there any other symptoms you suffer from, not listed above?

-Together we can look at the following positive interventions to correct the balance;
+Together and if you are in agreement we can look at the following positive interventions to correct the balance;

 How to accept that there are events that you cannot control.